crowbartools/agnostic-electron-communicator/README.md

     // Resolves when the specified transport is ready ready() : Promise<void>;

+    // returns true if the communicator has been destroyed
+    // via .destroy()
+    destroyed(): boolean;

+    // destroys the communicator
+    destroy(): void;

     // Registers a remote-invocable method
     register(method: string, handler: (...args: any[]) => any) : void;